fortisq/it_inventory/README.md

 - Warranty expiration reminders
 - Software subscription expiration reminders

-To configure email notifications, ensure that the SMTP settings are correctly set in the .env file.
+To configure email notifications, ensure that the SMTP settings are correctly set in the .env file or through the admin panel.

 ## Scheduled Tasks